(Title Image: Wales Online)

 After Scotland and (pre-partition) Ireland went their own way, several Welsh clubs were left in what had become the English league by default.
 Nobody bats an eyelid, and even today the Welsh clubs are largely accepted as being in the English pyramid on merit.

 The existence of Welsh national teams was threatened when a number of FIFA members grumbled that Wales had a place at the top table – like the rule-making IFAB – whilst not having a national league.
 As a result, the League of Wales (now called the Cymru Premier League) was established by the FAW in 1992.

 All Welsh clubs playing in the English pyramid below Division Three (now known as League Two) were forced into joining the Welsh pyramid.
 Eight clubs resisted and – after several years and a period of being forced, briefly, to physically play games in England (c/o @StandUpForBarry) – won a legal challenge to remain playing in the English pyramid.

 two one of those (Newport County , Colwyn Bay) remain in the English pyramid; Merthyr Tydfil was wound-up in 2010, while Caernarfon Town later joined the Welsh pyramid.
-Colwyn Bay have since applied to join the Welsh pyramid for the 2019-20 season.
+Colwyn Bay joined the Welsh pyramid in the 2019-20 season.

 Until the 1995-96 season, all Welsh clubs competed in the Welsh FA Cup, providing an avenue into European competitions for Welsh clubs playing in the English pyramid.